ronmrdechai/Pie/README.md

 ## Why not Boost.Python, PyBind11 or SWIG? ##

-Boost.Python, PyBind11 and SWIG are wonderful packages, but they serve a different purpose.
-These packages wrap C++ classes and functions into Python classes and functions, allowing you call them from Python. **Pie** does exactly the opposite, it wraps Python objects into C++ objects, allowing you to easily call Python from your C++ code, and embed it in your applications.
+Boost.Python, PyBind11 and SWIG are wonderful packages, but they different from **Pie**.
+These packages wrap C++ classes and functions into Python classes and functions, allowing you call them from Python.
+Some of them have support for calling Python code from C++, but this functionality has been added as an afterthought.

+**Pie** has been built from the ground up to wrap Python objects into C++ objects, allowing you to easily call Python from your C++ code, and embed it in your applications.

 ## To Do ##

-> **Note:** **Pie** is meant to compliment CPython's C API, it is not intended
-> as a replacement for it.

 - [ ] Provide a complete documentation for **Pie**
 - [ ] Wrap Python builtin types with `pie::objects`.